Skip to contents

 basal_diseases_to_prune

-Character vector of `disease`s to remove from `data`.
+Character vector of diseases to remove from data.

 find_unaccounted_cases